colinta/extra/README.md

 ## Strings

-Strings come in a few variants: single-quoted, double-quoted and backticks.
-Each variant also supports triple-quotes (`'''test'''`).
+Strings come in a few variants: single-quoted, double-quoted, backticks, and atomic.
+The quoted variants all support triple-quotes (`'''test'''`).
+Double-quoted and backticks support tagged strings.

-All strings can be spread across multiple lines, though I _recommend_ triple-quotes for that.
+Strings can be spread across multiple lines, though I _recommend_ triple-quotes for that.
 Triple quotes have the added feature of removing preceding indentation, up to the closing quotes (more below).

-Single-quoted do not support String interpolation (`${}`).
+Single-quoted do not support String interpolation (`${}`), the `$` character is left intact.

 ```extra
 'testing'      --> testing